-We as consultants use to guide students and give proper career counselling related to education.
+We as consultants use to guide students and give proper career counseling related to education.
 We are here to satisfy students and make their future bright.
 Never the less Rhein Konsultant knows the value of time and money, so give the best services to the students.

-The students graduate with a final Federal medical exam after at least six years of medical school.
-Graduates get their license to practice medicine and the professional title of physician.
+The students graduate with a final federal medical exam after at least six years of medical school.
+Graduates get their license to practice medicine and the professional title of a physician.
 About 80% of them moreover acquire the scholastic MD-like qualification Doctor of Medicine (Dr. med.).
 The corresponding “doctoral” dissertations are frequently composed alongside undergrad study.
 Getting the title is a necessity because numerous restorative laypersons inaccurately assume that a doctorate is required for the practice of medicine.